Data Compliance

 Here are some examples of the data that the client will start receiving after successfully creating a streaming exports subscription.

 The events have the corresponding subscription type inside messages.
-In this example, the type is the start of the CDRs JSON files, whilst "my_ocp_start_cdrs"

-is the name selected for the export subscription.
+In the following example, the type is the start of the CDRs JSON files, whilst "my_ocp_start_cdrs" is the name selected for the export subscription.

 {